andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 regular intermediate (or even beginner) Haskell education, as much as Traversable or Maps.

-he point of this post is to show some practical examples of using dependent types in the real world, and to also walk through the “why” and high-level philosophy of the way you structure your Haskell programs.
+The point of this post is to show some practical examples of using dependent types in the real world, and to also walk through the “why” and high-level philosophy of the way you structure your Haskell programs.
 It’ll also hopefully instill an intuition of a dependently